 - Mid-market.
 Candles in this tier appeal to a broader audience.
 They will likely be found at retail outlets such as Macy’s or Target.
 Most mid-market candles come with natural scents like rose water, coconut, grapefruit, or basil and cost at least $10 apiece.

 - Mass market.
 Mass market candles are among the lowest-priced in the market.
-Candles in this category come in classic scents like vanilla or ocean breeze and sell for $5 to $8.
+This category’s candies come in classic scents like vanilla or ocean breeze and sell for $5 to $8.
 Most of this segment is dominated by brands like Yankee Candle and Bed Bath and Beyond.

 Your target industry